keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 # Creating the Drop

 ## Introduction
-In this section you'll taking the first step to creating the ticketing experience by creating the drop.
-This drop will be designed according to the functionality and specifications found in the [Solution Architecture](architecture.md#keypom-solution).
+In this section you'll take the first step to creating the ticketing experience by designing the drop.
+This drop will be tailored according to the functionality and specifications found in the [Solution Architecture](architecture.md#keypom-solution).

 Recall that the drop needs the following properties: